 Example #1: Option -c

-It is used to count the number of lines that is present in the files that match the pattern.
+It counts the number of lines in the files that match the pattern.

 egrep -c [pattern] file_name

 Example #2 Option -v